uwmadison-chm/qualtrics_downloader/README.md

-# qualtrics_downloader
+# `qualtrics_downloader`
-A little script to download CSV data from Qualtrics
+A little script to download CSV/TSV data from Qualtrics

 Requires Python 3 and the `requests` library.